ansys/pyconverter-xml2py/doc/source/getting_started/objects.rst

 Please note that the images present in the ``Parameters`` section will not render correctly.
-This is due to an incompatibility with docstring.
+This is due to an incompatibility with Python docstring.

 Tables